linked-db/linked-ql/site/capabilities/live-queries.md

 });
 ```

-Essentially, you never see half a transaction.
+Essentially, transactions aren't torn across multiple emissions.

 ### Live Bindings

 LinkedQL’s live views are ordinary JavaScript objects and arrays.
 They simply happen to mutate over time as the database changes.

-And here’s how that plays out across runtimes: because they use the [Observer API](https://github.com/webqit/observer) protocol, you get automatic binding and mutation-based reactivity across contexts or runtimes where mutations are a first-class concept.
+Those mutations themselves are the basis for reactivity in the design.
+Because they happen via the [Observer API](https://github.com/webqit/observer) protocol, you get automatic binding and mutation-based reactivity across contexts or runtimes where mutations are a first-class concept.

-For example, with the[ Webflo framework](https://github.com/webqit/webflo)’s *[live response](https://webflo.netlify.app/docs/concepts/realtime#live-responses)* capability, `result.rows` — like any object — can be returned from a route, with reactivity preserved over the wire.
+For example, with the[ Webflo framework](https://github.com/webqit/webflo)’s *[live response](https://webflo.netlify.app/docs/concepts/realtime#live-responses)* capability, `result.rows` — like any object — can be returned from a route as live response, with reactivity preserved over the wire.

 ```js
 export default async function(event) {